ajlopez/ReduMan/README.md

 The default action (if no otherwise is specified) is to return the original state.

+When you use an object as first argument to `when` the incoming data is matches (property by property usign `===`) with that object.

+When you use a simple value as first argument to `when` the incoming data is compared using `===` with that value.

 You can use a predicate function with signature (data) => boolean:

 ```
 reduman().when(function (data) ...,  function (state, data) ...)
 ```

+See tests for use examples.

 ## Samples